 Provenance can become huge: in the public database Gene Ontology, the provenance of a single tuple has been observed to be 10Mb [332]; likewise, a 250Mb database of biological data is associated with 6Gb of provenance [73].
-We should note from the start that there is a trade-off between compact representation (reducing recording/upload time), compact storage (reducing storage requirements) and query time.
+The size of provenance matters; because this is a multi-dimensional challenge, it has to be acknowledged that there is a trade-off between compact representation (reducing recording/upload time), compact storage (reducing storage requirements) and query time.

-Barga and Digiampietri [17] observe that a layered model can expose opportunities to store provenance traces efficiently in a storage manager.
+Barga and Digiampietri [17] observe that a layered model can present opportunities to store provenance traces efficiently in a storage manager.
 This point is also noted by Scheidegger et al. [348], since structuring the provenance information into layers leads to a normalized representation that avoids the storage of redundant information.